barthillas/KloiaBlog/README.md

 Each microservice has its own database, MSSql used as DB.

 To run the project, you just need to run `build.sh` on project root.

-If you got an error just manually check and follow the steps bellow.
+If you got an error just manually check and follow the steps below.

 ```c#